AhmadT14/Bikeshare-Data-Analysis/README.md

 # **Bikeshare Data Analysis 🚲📊**

 As part of **Udacity's Data Science program**, I explored **US Bikeshare Data** to analyze trends in bike usage across major cities.
-This project enhanced my **Python, SQL, and data visualization** skills by working with real-world datasets.
+This project enhanced my **Python** skills by working with real-world datasets.

 ## **Project Overview 📚**
 This project involved analyzing bikeshare data from **Chicago, New York City, and Washington** to uncover patterns in ridership.
 The main objectives included: